About Me

 Every few months – or less if there’s nothing worth telling you, as everyone hates spam – I send out an email newsletter with the latest news about my riding and writing.
 It’s free, and you can unsubscribe at any time.

-OK – where shall we go?
-How about the absolutely massive advice and planning page for starters?
+OK – where next?
+How about the absolutely massive advice and planning resource library?